overcq/VicOS/README.md

 # VicOS
-Open-source OS designed to be simple, lightweight, and open-source.
+Open-source OS designed to be simple, lightweight, and fit all your needs.

 ## ROADMAP